simon-raynor/simon-raynor.github.io/documents/cv.md

 ### Other

 Familiarity with an array of non-programming aspects of web development, including Git and managing IIS and Apache.
+Understanding of testing approaches (both unit- and end-to-end).
 Run Linux full time where possible and confident on the command line (both Bash and CMD/Powershell).
 Soft skills including prioritisation, time estimation/management, mentoring teammates and liaising with clients & client-facing colleagues for planning & troubleshooting.
 Strong mathematics skills, in particular geometry, and ability to convert “maths equations” into functional code.

 ## Employment